jwinget/fvtt-module-critterdb-import/README.md

 Foundry VTT module to import bestiaries from CritterDB

 This module is currently a work in progress and is not fully functional.
-It will currently import major stats and some other flavor (size, type, etc), but does not handle attacks, actions, and spells.
+It will currently import major stats and some other flavor (size, type, etc), but does not fully handle attacks, actions, and spells.
+Due to the way CritterDB JSON is (un)structured, automatically handling attacks and spells is next to impossible.
+This module will get you 90% of the way there, however you will need to edit the imported NPCs to make full use of rolls and other Foundry features.

 ## To use:
 1. Copy some CritterDB JSON to the clipboard using the export functionality provided there